pohualin/EM_server/Developer Setup.md

 Developer Guide
 =================================
-This guide describes the steps needed to setup the server project in eclipse.
+This guide describes the steps needed to setup the server project for development.

 Importing projects from Eclipse
 =================================